chakrabar/chakrabar.github.io/_posts/articles/2018-08-25-coding-guidelines.md

 This document describes briefly, the coding standards & practices all the developers (including automation engineers, and anyone who writes code) should follow while developing a software application.

 This document is written for any developer _**working with a modern object oriented programming language**_.
-But at few places it is slightly biased towards `C#`, those have been marked specifically.
+These generic principles and practices apply to almost all modern OOP based programming languages.
+At few places it uses `C#` specific examples, those have been marked specifically.

 This document is not exhaustive; it describes only the most important set of guidelines to follow.
 This document will be updated as and when necessary.